-Data presented in this statistical release are an annual average and illustrate yearly changing occupancy rates and bed availability.
-Therefore, these data won’t reflect changing levels of activity throughout the year.
+Data presented in this statistical headline are an annual financial yearly average and illustrate yearly changing occupancy rates and bed availability.
+An underlying monthly data series is also available from the link in the data section below.

-This data covers a time period during the coronavirus (COVID-19) pandemic, which has affected NHS services.
+The data spans the coronavirus (COVID-19) pandemic, which has affected NHS services.

-The Digital Health and Care Wales (DHCW) daily COVID-19 SITREP is the main data source for COVID-19 hospitalisation figures, with data published daily by Welsh Government (StatsWales).
-The data presented in this statistical release is based on a different source, different definitions and different hospital types.
-Therefore comparisons should not be made between these two collections.
+The Digital Health and Care Wales (DHCW) COVID-19 SITREP is the main data source for COVID-19 hospitalisation figures, with data published by Welsh Government (StatsWales).
+The data presented in this statistical release are based on a different source, different definitions and different hospital types.
+Therefore, direct comparisons should not be made between these two collections.

 - The lower number of average daily occupied beds and percentage occupancy in 2020-21 reflects the lower levels of scheduled care activity as a consequence of the COVID-19 pandemic.